The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 ✘ Don’t forget to analyse performance, relating back to the wider business objectives

-Here’s a summary of ways to measure the success of your employee advocacy program.
-Don’t forget to go back to your business cases and tie these to your desired outcomes:
+Here's a summary of ways to measure the success of your Employee Advocacy program.
+Don't forget to go back to your business cases and tie these to your desired outcomes:

-With end-to-end attribution, there is no reason why you can't get to a position where you can confidently say "X number of customers closed as a result of advocacy generating X pipeline".
+With end-to-end attribution, there’s no reason why you can’t get to a position where you can confidently say, ‘X number of customers closed as a result of advocacy generating X pipeline’.
 This is possible today if you know how to build the framework to make it happen.

-A major difference between the standard employee advocacy program and
+A major difference between the standard Employee Advocacy program and

-employee advocacy 2.0 is a change in mindset; shifting from viewing employees as a
+Employee Advocacy 2.0 is a change in mindset; shifting from viewing employees as a broadcasting channel to recognising employees as the largest pool of potential

 brand advocates and influencers.

-From a brand’s perspective there are 5 main motivations behind encouraging
+From a brand’s perspective there are 5 main motivations behind encouraging employee social media use today.
+The first two are the most common:

 1. Encourage employees to share branded content to increase content reach and